Welcome to The Littleport Society

 To provide a means whereby people can take co-operative action in

-The Society arranges a popular programme of open meetings.
+The Society arranges a popular open evening.
 These are usually held on the first Tuesday of every month at the Village Hall in Victoria Street, Littleport, when guest speakers are invited to give informative and entertaining talks, quite often bringing a supportive slide shows.
 The evenings occasionally include entertainment by local singers and musicians.
 The Society sometimes arranges outings to places of interest within the region.

 The Barn has been refurbished with the aid of grants from the European Community and the East Cambs District Council.
 The building is shared by the Parish Council on the ground floor and the Society.
 Our archives occupy the top floor.